Photo: Via source (attribution on file page)

 Berkeley Plantation Paranormal Investigation (Haunted Rooms America)

 A six-hour after-hours investigation of the 1726 Harrison mansion and grounds with professional paranormal investigators.
-Documented phenomena include the apparition of William Harrison IV at the window where he and two daughters died in 1744, and Civil War soldiers along the James River riverbank.
+Documented phenomena include the apparition of Benjamin Harrison IV at the window where he and his daughter Hannah died in 1745, and Civil War soldiers along the James River riverbank.

 Duration: